juanjux/CallingDFromCExample/README.md

 A simple example generating a lib.so from D language code and using it in C.

-You need a D compiler, could be dmd, gcd or ldc2.
+You need a [D compiler](https://dlang.org/download.html); either dmd, gcd or ldc2.
 If you use gcd or ldc2 update the Makefile DC variable.
+No third party libraries are needed.

 Then just run "make" and run ./binary.